rolonicArk/simpleArk/README.md

 ## An Index

 An index is a rolon.
 Its UUID is created from the name of a classifier.
-An index has a classifier for each value assigned to that classifier.
+An index has a classifier which holds a map, keyed by classifier value, of all rolons which have ever been assigned that value.